Code-Institute-Submissions/milestone1-4/README.md

 1. The Website was coded in Cloud 9 IDE.
 2. A local GIT directory was used for version control.
 3. It was then uploaded to GITHUB using Ubuntu / Bash script.
-..* git add .
+..1. git add .
-..* git commit -m "Initial commit"
+..2. git commit -m "Initial commit"
-..* git push
+..3. git push
-..* input username and password
+..4. input username and password
 4. Once in a GITHUB repositories it was made live using GITHUB Pages.

 The website can be found at: https://darrenmcgill35.github.io/milestone1/

+## *Testing*